tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 **Quirk:** Formidable appetite.

 >_Note:_ Formidable smell, too.
 Wear that belt for long enough, and you start smelling like a giant’s armpit.
 You don’t notice it in Horizon, because that whole place stinks of sulfur and ozone and bat guano anyway, but just take a sniff at the Archmage’s guards when they go traveling. - Hresta, half-elf ranger

 ---

+#### Girdle of Deceit

+When wearing this girdle, people keep mistaking you for somebody else.
+Usually, it’s the person they were expecting to see who most resembles you – if you’re a young woman, and you’re sneaking around the duke’s mansion in the dead of night when a servant discovers you, this belt might ensure he mistakes you for a maidservant or the duke’s daughter.
+If you’re a hulking half-orc barbarian in the same situation, the servant might mistake you for a bad dream.
+Any interaction beyond the perfunctory breaks the illusion – if you give the other person any reason to question their misconception (like, say, the duke’s daughter asking the way to the treasury), then they’ll see through the belt’s magic.

+**Quirk:** Intensely curious.

+---